abbieolson/Adaptive-Biotech-Portfolio/Project_4/README.md

 def main():
-    '''Program to get the proper input files for the differential abundance algorithm.''' parser = argparse.ArgumentParser(description="Program to merge lines from MIRA output files with the MIRA Excel sheet based on sequence and experiment ID and DNA sequence (enter '-h' after the script name to see all flags).") parser.add_argument("-fc", "--flow", help="Path to the file containing a list of flowcell IDs (include file in path).", required=True, type=str) parser.add_argument("-d", "--donor", help="Path to the donor directories.", required=True, type=str) parser.add_argument("-op", "--out_path", help="Path to eventual file that will go into the differential abundance algorithm.", required=True, type=str)
+    '''Program to get the proper input files for the differential abundance algorithm.''' parser = argparse.ArgumentParser(description="Program to merge lines from MIRA output files with the MIRA Excel sheet based on sequence and experiment ID and DNA sequence (enter '-h' after the script name to see all flags).") parser.add_argument("-fc", "--thing", help="Path to the file containing a list of thingcell IDs (include file in path).", required=True, type=str) parser.add_argument("-d", "--donor", help="Path to the donor directories.", required=True, type=str) parser.add_argument("-op", "--out_path", help="Path to eventual file that will go into the differential abundance algorithm.", required=True, type=str)